tcortes55/chat-app/README.md

 ### Future improvements

-- Allow sending of private messages
+- Allow sending private messages
 - Add other chat rooms and let the user choose which one to enter before connecting
 - Allow user to create a new chat room
 - Build a nice user interface